microsoft/fhir-loader/readme.md

-# FHIR Bulk Loader
+# FHIR Bulk Loader & Export

+## Introduction

-FHIR Bulk Loader is an Azure Function App solution that provides the following services for ingesting and exporting FHIR Resources:
+**FHIR Bulk Loader & Export** is an Azure Function App solution that provides the following services for ingesting and exporting FHIR Resources:
  + Imports FHIR Bundles (compressed and non-compressed) and NDJSON files into FHIR Server
  + High Speed Parallel Event Grid triggers from storage accounts or other event grid resources.
  + Complete Auditing, Error logging and Retry for throttled transactions
  + High Speed Parallel Orchestrated Patient Centric Export Capability

-# Architecture Overview
+## Architecture Overview
 ![Bulk Loader](docs/images/architecture/bulkloadarch.png)

-# Prerequsites
+## Prerequsites
-1. The FHIR Loader requires the following compoentns
+1. The FHIR Bulk Loader & Export requires the following compoentns
    + an API for FHIR Service or OSS FHIR Server
    + the Microsoft FHIR Proxy (with Keyvault)